2008 Northern Illinois University shooting: Emergency response

 At the same time that officers arrived at Cole Hall, Sergeant Rodman, who had left a meeting at the Holmes Student Center, arrived at the west entrance of that building to find a shooting victim who had been shot in the back and the head, along with another victim who had blood on the face, seeking help for his injured friend.
 Rodman attended to the most severely wounded victim.

 By 3:11 p.m., a DeKalb Fire Department ambulance was the first to arrive on the scene and was staged in a nearby parking lot.
 The parking lots near the Field House were used as a staging area for ambulances and fire trucks that arrived from throughout the region.
 At 3:13 p.m., Sergeant Ellington advised that there were at least two deaths.
 Officers encountered several problems, including a piercing fire alarm that had been pulled, as well as very high radio traffic and static that made it hard to hear radio calls come in.
 In addition, due to conflicting reports (including the presence of a shooter at Founders Memorial Library) and the multitude of injured victims at various buildings around campus, officers needed to check multiple sites to rule out the possibility of multiple shooters and multiple shooting sites.
 Injured victims began appearing at Neptune Hall (just north of Cole Hall) and at DuSable Hall (west of Cole).
 At 3:21 p.m., as personnel arrived from the DeKalb Fire Department, DeKalb County Sheriff's Office, DeKalb Police Department, and Sycamore Police Department, officers advised that the scene and perimeter of Cole Hall were secure, and that it was safe for emergency personnel to proceed to the shooting site and to the sites of the injured victims.

 At 3:34 p.m., after a sweep of Founders Library was conducted and officers determined that Neptune and DuSable were not shooting sites, they declared the area safe.
 Police officers established a reception area for law enforcement personnel at Wirtz Hall, and an investigative command center at Holmes Student Center.
 By 4:00 p.m.
 CST, school officials announced that there was no further danger.
 They said that counselors would be made available in all residence halls.

 Victims

 Dead

-Six people, all residents of Illinois, were killed by Kazmierczak:
+Five people, all residents of Illinois, were killed by Kazmierczak: